elastic/integrations/packages/network_traffic/docs/README.md

 This integration sniffs network packets on a host and dissects known protocols.

+Monitoring your network traffic is critical to gaining observability and securing your environment — ensuring high levels of performance and security.
+The Network Packet Capture integration captures the network traffic between your application servers, decodes common application layer protocols and records the interesting fields for each transaction.

 ## Supported Protocols

 Currently, Network Packet Capture supports the following protocols: